baopham/jscodemod-collection/README.md

 jscodeshift -t ./angular-injected-dep-to-es6-import.js /path/to/your-angular-file.js --config='./config.example'
 ```

-* A helper to collect all the Angular service, factory, constant etc. including their file paths.
+* A helper to collect all the Angular services, factories, constants etc. including their file paths

 ```
 cd /path/to/angular-project
 jscodeshift -s -t /path/to/jscodemod-collection/transformers/angular-collect.js --ignore-config=.gitignore ./client
 ```

 You can then copy the output to a JSON file that can be used for later.
+See [config.example.js](./transformers/config.example.js)

 Requirements: